chengengliu/COMP30020-Project2/README.md

 ## COMP30020 Declarative Programming Project2

-## This is some basic ideas about the project.
+## These are some basic ideas about the project.
 Brute forcely making guess is possible but cannot meet the efficiency here.
 Some rough sketch can be(this idea was written before i started coding):